 Paragon Vanguard Posted September 27 Share Posted September 27 (edited) Yvette Flemming grew up in Atlas Park, her parents wealthy enough keep her in the better schools.
 She was biracial, her mother African American, her father "European white", as she always told people.
 Therefor, she was "All American mutt".
 She was also a reporter, though not many would know her name offhand.
 She specialized in super powered stories, and would sell her work to the highest bidder.
 Mostly newspapers and online media, but sometimes her articles were picked up by television.
 Which news channel picked up her article usually depended on which one thought her reporting fit their ideology.
 She was okay with that, though that was why she would never be associated with any major company.
 "I am an independent, rare, almost extinct, but independent none the less," she would tell people, flashing her pretty smile.
 Her smile was her best feature, and she could light up a room when she decided to exhibit it.
 She wasn't fat, but she wasn't skinny enough to shine in front of a camera.
 It was okay with her, she never wanted that style of reporting.
 She wanted the nitty gritty, the old ways, when a reporter didn't care where the story took them, they simply wrote the truth.
 She met him on the South East side of Atlas, at a hole in the wall restaurant called Major Flanders Fried Chicken.
 Ironically it was located right next to a health store.
 She wasn't that use to this side of town, not that there was anything wrong with it.
 It was a quieter side, with less happening here than most of this part of the city, or the city as a whole for that matter.
 Yvette no longer lived in Atlas Park dsitrict, her parents having moved out of Rhode Island and settling in Florida years ago.
 Instead she lived in an apartment on Peregrine Island.
 It was quiet as well, until the festivities of Halloween came about.
 She saw him walk into the establishment, and saw the smiles of the workers as he did so.
 They liked him, and there was no telling how he helped them out in the past.
 He was wearing a mask and a costume, but even with no part of his body showing, especially not his face, one could tell he was smiling.
 His body language was gentle, and kind, as he gave a hello and small wave to the kitchen staff.
 "Crime Fighter," the cook called out.
 "You been good Stan," the hero asked, and Stan just waved it off as if to say as good as can be.
 He had a young voice, but not childish.
 She would have put him in his early 20's, maybe mid.
 He slid into the booth across from Yvette, his fingers nervously drumming the table.
 "Did you find the place okay," he asked, as if this was just a normal meeting.
 Yvette supposed, in a City of Heroes, this probably was fairly normal.
 "I did," she said, smiling at the tilt of his head.
 It was funny, when you could not read someone's face, you could tell their intent from other movements.
 He seemed kind enough, and genuine.
 "I am very glad you decided to meet with me," Yvette said, pulling out a small recorder.
 Sure she could have recorded the conversation on her phone, but there was something about the small recorder with it's small cassette tape that made her feel more like an old time reporter.
 Crime Fighter put his hand over the recorder, not allowing her to turn it on.
 "We have to order first," he said.
 "The food here is the best in Atlas Park."
 She nodded, and put her recorder up.
 She would remember this part well enough to be accurate.
 "Everyone says 'the best', so now your reputation for picking the restaurant is on the line," she grinned, and he nodded back with a slight chuckle.
 "I accept that challenge," he said, as the waitress approached them.
 Edited September 27 by Paragon Vanguard Paragon Vanguard Jerrin Bloodlette Hughe Luke Minhere many others Link to comment Share on other sites More sharing options...

 Paragon Vanguard Posted September 29 Author Share Posted September 29 (edited) The food was wonderful.
 Her afternoon was wonderful.
 Yvette had enjoyed the time she spent with the masked hero.
 The reporter sipped some wine, as she listened to the cassette play back the interview.
 This was not going to be a first page story, and no network was going to pick it up.
 Crime Fighter was just a hero in a city of heroes, though he said many times he was no more a hero than anyone else that cared, and less than the first responders that put their lives on the line without a fancy costume and super powers.
 Still, nothing juicy, nothing not said by others.
 Even though she felt he was more sincere about it than most, it still was not a top story.
 It would find it's way on Life in the City or some such mid page social column.
 The Paragon City newspapers were huge, rivaling those of New York even.
 No, it was not so much the interview that kept her thinking of him.
 She found she liked him.
 Which was weird, since she had no idea who he even was.
 Truth be told, she could only assume he was being honest.
 No, not really assume.
 It was apparent he was genuine.
 He was honest.
 The hero had lifted his mask so he could eat, only really showing his mouth, chin and part of his jawline.
 So why did she find him attractive.
 It was like during that pandemic, when people with pretty eyes were assumed attractive, even though you could not see the rest of their face that was hiding behind a medical mask.
 Well, it was actually opposite of that, but still the same concept.
 She was attracted to him.
 Maybe that was it?
 She wasn't attracted to his looks, she was attracted to him.
 His suit fit snug, so she could tell he was built like a runner or a swimmer.
 Still, that wasn't it.
 It was the conversation.
 It was the stuff before the interview, and the two hours of just talking to him after the interview.
-"I put my personal number on the back of my card," she said aloud, to no one.
+"I put my personal number on the back of my card," she said aloud, to no one, before making an embarrassed sigh.
 She was alone in her apartment, in her living room.
 She was alone with her glass of wine and ER reruns that she wasn't really watching, but it was playing and lighting up the dark room.
 Putting her personal cellphone number on her business felt right at the time, even if it were bolder than she usually was.
 Now, it just felt embarrassing.
 The man protected his identity.
 He did say he was single, but would not elaborate further about family.
 Of course he may have just said that, to protect his wife and 12 kids.
 Still, he would not be willing to break confidentiality just for her.
 A small time reporter who may or may not have a pretty smile, but not much else going for her.
+Clearly he was younger than her.
+She was 38, who was she kidding?
+He was in his 20's, maybe late 20's, maybe older.
+Who could tell with these masked heroes?
+Who could tell?
 "Yvette, you are an idiot," she said, again, to no one.
 At about the same time Yvette was feeling embarrassed, excited, hopeful and crazy all at once, across town Father Wilder was in the small chapel that he looked after.
 He said "looked after", because not many came to it.
 People liked bigger and flashier churches.
 Huge cathedrals.
 He was offered to see over a bigger flock time to time, but this was where he wanted to be.
 Where he felt he was called to be.
 This was the rougher side of Paragon City, with the Port only a few blocks away.
 Family members and small time gangs littered the streets at night.
 Family members and small time gang members needed a place to go, a confession box outside of the eyes of the upstanding citizen, to tell their sins.
 The homeless needed someone willing to help, if he could, or send them where they could be helped.
 No, Father Wilder was not looking for a bigger church.
 He was exactly where he felt he was called to be.
 "So you see, Father, I am a sinner," the man said, in a gruff voice.
 "We all have sinned and fallen short," the priest said.
 He tried to not sound like this was something he said a dozen times a night, but in truth it was.
 Still, it was true.
 "Yes, but I don't regret a thing I did.
 How can I be saved, if I don't regret it," the man asked, and the priest could here him moving around nervously on the other side.
 Father Wilder could have seen who the man was, as the lattice blocked the petitioner's view, but not his.
 Still, he gave them their privacy.
 Sometimes he knew them by their voices, sometimes by their sins, but he tried to give them their dignity, and leave the confession between them and God.
 "Well, it is hard to find absolution if you are saying you are not willing to give up the sin.
 Sin is something that eats at us, all of us, and it demands we release it and hand it over to God.
 To release it, of course, you have to let it go."
 "Father, I am not really here for me.
 I will have my reward, I know that.
 It won't be pleasant either.
 However, is there anything you wish to get off of your chest," the man asked, and the priest could here him moving about.
 "If there is, now is the time to do it."
 "I don't understand," Father Wilder said, now looking into the booth.
 The man had on some kind of mask, but it was too dark to make out what was imprinted on it.
 The man sighed, and pointed something at him through the lattice.
 "I forgive you, Father," he heard the man say, in a nervous voice.
 Then he heard a loud noise.
 He smelled smoke, as he lay on the floor, though he was not sure how he ended up on the floor.
 He couldn't breath, but it didn't hurt.
 Not really.
 He couldn't move.
 Had he been shot?
 Then there was a new smell, it was something chemical.
 Then fire.
 The fire hurt.
 Hurt his face, hurt his arms, his body, his legs.
 It hurt.
 He tried to scream, but blood simply filled his mouth.
 And he hurt in silence.
 In choking, painful, silence.
 Then nothing.
-Edited September 29 by Paragon Vanguard Paragon Vanguard Jerrin Bloodlette Hughe Luke Minhere many others Link to comment Share on other sites More sharing options...
+Edited November 13 by Paragon Vanguard Paragon Vanguard Jerrin Bloodlette Hughe Luke Minhere many others Link to comment Share on other sites More sharing options...

 Paragon Vanguard Posted September 29 Author Share Posted September 29 "And I will strike down upon thee with great vengeance and furious anger those who attempt to poison and destroy my brothers."
 He knew, better than most, that killing the priest was going to bring the city into a furious frenzy.
 The man was loved by people, people who did not know the whole truth of the man.
 No, he was not a criminal in the eyes of the law, but he was a criminal when it came to justice.
 How many times did the priest testify and ask for mercy, for those that deserved no mercy?
 He knew that the man was only doing what he felt was right.
 What he felt was wanted by his God.
 He knew the man would continue to speak for the most wicked, the ones that deserved to die in prison, or die by court order.
 And, the courts would continue to listen to him.
 Take his views into account, after all, the priest was a good man.
 The priest saw to the homeless.
 He saw about the down trodden.
 He understood how the young, abused child of poverty, could turn into a criminal.
 He would never testify for their benefit again.
 He read it written on a wall in a toilet stall.
 "If I cannot have justice, I will have vengeance."
 He didn't know who wrote it, or why they wrote it.
 It was in another state, across the country, that he saw it.
 It could not have been a coincidence that he saw that on the anniversary of the death of his wife and 3 kids.
 Across the country, in another state, as if it was written just for him.
 Written in cursive, over the toilet in a dirty stall.
 That was when the seed was planted, though he didn't know it then.
 He dreamed of it, over and over.
 He dreamed of seeing his family killed, though he was not actually there when it happened, and a flier falling from the sky with that written on it.
 "If I cannot have justice, I will have vengeance," he said, a sigh escaping his lips.
 "Hey, tape that off," Carl called, pointing to a side door.
 "I don't want anyone getting in here."
 "Hey Carl," Yvette said, a smile on her face as she approached him.
 "How did you get in the church, and why are you bothering me?" the detective asked, but he knew the how and he knew the why, and he knew he would not fuss at her for long.
 He liked her.
 She was 20 years younger than him, and while not Hollywood pretty, she was pretty in her own right.
 The kind of pretty that real men liked.
 The kind of personality that old men wished their daughters had.
 "Can I get a scoop," she asked, brushing back her dark hair.
 She didn't have to, it was more her flirty way of talking to men.
 It was a harmless thing, but she knew it was flirty none the less.
 "No one says scoop anymore, Yvette," the detective said.
 Carl was in his 40's, but in excellent shape.
 Excellent shape considering he was a detective.
 The long hours at a desk going over reports and typing reports and correcting reports did not insure a healthy life style.
 However, he ran 3 times a week, and went to the gym when he could.
 Usually once or twice a week, but it was enough to keep him in fairly good shape.
 His time in the military built his muscles up, and it didn't take near as much to keep them up now.
 Yvette's eyes focused on Carl's mustache, before she grinned at him.
 She always picked on him, telling him no one wears a mustache like his anymore.
 It was what people called a "pornstache", as it seemed all of the men who worked adult movies in the 70's wore that style.
 "Don't say it," Carl said, knowing what she was thinking.
 "Yes, I will give you a scoop, but only because you are an actual reporter.
 Not like those talking heads that don't even care that a good man was gunned down, and burned."
 Yvette looked around, and saw that the fire was contained to the confessional box.
 "We haven't done an autopsy yet, so I have no official cause of death, but preliminaries show he was shot, then burned.
 I am not sure what kind of propellant was used, but it looks chemical, and definitely not natural.
 In other words, we have a murder."
 Yvette nodded, and walked closer to the confessional.
 She held her hand over his nose and mouth, as the burnt smell was terrible.
 "The body is gone, so you can take some pictures if you wish," Carl said.
 "Are you the lead investigator on this?"
 Yvette asked.
 "Yeah, lucky me.
 People are already calling the precinct and insisting someone be arrested pronto.
 He was well loved," Carl said, shaking his head.
 "I may be able to help with that," Yvette said, taking some pictures with her cellphone.
 "I can report that you are doing a thorough job and want people to be patient, so that the people responsible will see justice."
 Yvette smiled, and was already thinking of how to word the report, before realizing he said nothing.
 She looked to him, wondering why the silence.
 "I hope we can find out who did it.
 It was done late last night, no witnesses.
 Nothing.
 You write what you want, and I will do everything I can.
 This isn't exactly the part of town where people put up cameras.
 Or if they do, the cameras don't last more than a night.
 This is Mook and Family territory, and the least witnesses the better."
 Yvette nodded to that.
 'Any suspects?"
 "You, me, everyone," he said.
 Yvette frowned at that.
 It was a shame to think that this priest, who people believed a good man, would be murdered and no one charged.
 "I do have a scoop for you, but you have to sit on it for a bit," Carl finally said, giving her his stern look of I am serious.
 Yvette nodded.
 "We have seen this before.
 Gang members have been killed in this way, with no one taking credit for it.
 If it was gang on gang crime, they like to insure everyone knows who did it.
 Street cred and all.
 It just wasn't that concerning, as the people getting killed weren't exactly the best of folks.
 Not like Father Wilder.
 It may be one of the gangs, maybe he saw something.
 Maybe they confessed something to him and then got scared.
 It's always dangerous dealing with them, even if you have great intentions.
 With that said, I don't think so.
 He spoke for them.
 He went to court for them, and helped get them shorter sentences.
 He thought he was doing good, but they just used him.
 He was an asset to them.
 So if they didn't kill him, then who?
 Maybe the family of someone who's murderer he helped walk.
 We will be looking into that aspect, but that's just an angle, of many.
 It could still be a gang member that did this.
 As I said, at this time, if could be you.
 It could be me.
 Who knows?"
 "I have an alibi, I was in my apartment alone watching reruns of Grey's Anatomy and Friends," Yvette said, causing Carl to chuckle.
 Paragon Vanguard Jerrin Bloodlette Hughe Luke Minhere many others Link to comment Share on other sites More sharing options...